 Due to the bio-degradable and water-soluble nature of the products, modified lignosulfonates (lignin) can often replace many conventional and harmful additives in production processes.

-Lignin is an organic substance binding the cells, fibres and vessels which constitute wood and the lignified elements of plants.
+Lignin is an organic substance binding the cells, fibers and vessels which constitute wood and the lignified elements of plants.
 After cellulose, it is the most abundant renewable carbon source on Earth.
-Between 40 and 50 million tons per annum are produced worldwide mostly as a non commercialized waste product.
+Between 40 and 50 million tons per annum are produced worldwide mostly as a non-commercialized waste product.

-There are two principal categories of lignin: those which are sulphur bearing and those which are sulphur-free.
-It is the sulphur bearing lignins which have to date been commercialized.
-These include lignosulphonates and Kraft lignins.
+There are two principal categories of lignin: those which are sulfur-bearing and those which are sulfur-free.
+It is the sulfur-bearing lignins that have to date been commercialized.
+These include lignosulfonates and Kraft lignins.

 As a natural and renewable raw material, obtainable at an affordable cost, lignin’s substitution potential extends to any products currently sourced from petrochemical substances.